 Moreover, the distinctive features of both the products carry different outcomes as well as the side effects.
 While Hemp oil only comes from the seeds of the Cannabis plant, Cannabidiol or CBD oil is extracted from leaves, flowers, and a stalk of the plant.

-Furthermore, it is significant to know that hemp oil has minimal CBD content and contains less than 25 parts per million of CBD whereas Cannabis oil contains up to 15% CBD.
+Furthermore, it is significant to know that hemp oil has minimal CBD content and contains less than 25 parts per million CBD whereas Cannabis oil contains up to 15% CBD.

 Hence, hemp oil falls under the category of a dietary supplement while for medicinal and therapeutic purposes CBD oil is used.